RogerMReyes/Reading-Notes/structure-web-pages-with-HTML.md

 - \<p> contains paragraphs
 - \<ul> are Unordered Lists
 - \<ol> are Ordered Lists
-- \<li> will wrap each item withiin a list
+- \<li> will wrap each item within a list

 ### Links

 To add a link first wrap your text with an \<a> element
-You will then add an href attribute with the webaddress inside double quotes after href
+You will then add an href attribute with the web address inside double quotes after href
 Ex. \<a \href="htttps/">Mozilla Manifesto</a>

-## Sementaincs
+## Semantics

 **Semantics** refers to the meaning of a piece of code ie. what effect does running that line have?
 Ex. of Semantic tags